What is the best diet for my advanced knee pain?

 - the prevalence of synovitis (synovial inflammation of the knee),

-- and the intensity of joint pain and inflammation were significantly higher than in the non-Metabolic Syndrome group.2
+- and the intensity of joint pain and inflammation were significantly higher than in the non-Metabolic Syndrome group.

 This was followed by increased synovitis and increased macrophage infiltration (immune cells are now invading the areas causing swelling and edema) into the synovium and a predominant elevation of pro-inflammatory M1 macrophages (A specific type of immune cell).

-This study demonstrates a strong association between obesity and a dynamic immune response locally within synovial tissues before cartilage degradation.4
+This study demonstrates a strong association between obesity and a dynamic immune response locally within synovial tissues before cartilage degradation.

-Also from February 2017, doctors writing in the journal Medical hypotheses offered evidence making a connection between insulin, inflammation, and joint pain here are the bullet points of their findings.
+Doctors writing in the journal Medical Hypotheses (9) offered evidence making a connection between insulin, inflammation, and joint pain here are the bullet points of their findings.